alexandra-simeonova/drafts/luigi-tutorials/tutorial23.md

 2. Add Luigi to `index.html` - ok
 3. Create template - ok
 4. > ? :question: Configure webpack - there is no 2nd occurrence of the line (around line 348) anymore.
 Is this correct, did something change in React?
+- React 18 is the new version, which may cause the changes

 5. Substep 2. -> There is no `react-core-mf/public/luigi-config.js` anymore?
 Should we ask the user to create it?